-For other Members of Common Room
+Other Members of Common Room

-Members of Common Room who are not members of the University will also need to connect to the
+Members of Common Room who are not members of the University will need to connect to the

 OWL-Visitor wireless network.